naturalstupid/PyHoroscope/README.md

 --------

 The program is as accurate as the Swiss Ephemeris installed on your system.
-So generally it is accurate for years 5000 BCE to 5000 CE, especially in the range 2500 BCE - 2500 CE.
+So generally it is accurate for years 5000 BCE to 5000 CE.
 The computational speed stays the same no matter which date you enter.